taers232c/GAMADV-XTD3/README.md

 GAMADV-XTD3 is backwards compatible with [GAM], meaning that if your command works with regular GAM, it will also work with GAMADV-XTD3.
 There may be differences in output, but the syntax is compatible.

 # Documentation
-Basic GAM documentation is hosted in the [GitHub Wiki].
-Documentation specifically for GAMADV-XTD3 is hosted in the [GitHub GAMADV-XTD3 Wiki] and in Gam*.txt files.
+Documentation for GAMADV-XTD3 is hosted in the [GitHub GAMADV-XTD3 Wiki] and in Gam*.txt files.

 # Mailing List / Discussion group
 The GAM mailing list / discussion group is hosted on [Google Groups].
 You can join the list and interact via email, or just post from the web itself.